-Every teacher has its own style.
-The style depends on varying factors, on the activity itself and the students.
-Teaching style is also a result of individuals characteristics of the teacher’s personality.
-Here is an highlight of the five major teaching styles:
+Every teacher has its teaching style and each style depends on varying factors, the activity itself, and the students.
+A teaching style is also a result of the teacher’s personality.
+We have highlighted the five most common teaching styles.

-This is known as “The Authority Style.”
-The teacher regards his student more as an object rather than as equal person in the activity.
-For this reason, the teacher disjoints himself from the group.
-This authority teacher is in sole control.
+It is known as “The Authority Style.”
+This authority teacher is in sole control and disjoints himself from the group.
 This style is more renowned in tertiary institutions.
 The authority method can work when working with older students, who require memorization and do not demand teacher’s criticism.

-We do not recommend to use this teaching style in your classes as the it restricts the students in participating.
-The teacher has no contact with the students, and this has adverse effects on student’s performance and evolution.
-The students motivation drops.
+We do not recommend to use this teaching style as it restricts the students in participating.
+The teacher has little contact with the students, and this has adverse effects on student’s performance.
+The student’s motivation can drops.
 Some students repel such effects, and this could cause conflicts.
 Due to this, students could lose their self-esteem and independence.

-This type of teaching style is also known as coach style.
+This type of teaching style is also known as “The Coach Style”.
 It is similar to the authority style.
 During teaching, a teacher might involve multimedia presentations or different frontal class activities.
-This style is advisable for subjects where you can give a full comprehension of a topic only by demonstrating.
-For example, teaching music, science, humanities, etc. This teaching style also limits communication between the teacher and student.
+This style is advisable for subjects where you can give a full comprehension of a topic only by demonstrating when teaching music, science, humanities, etc. This teaching style also limits communication between the teacher and student.

 This style is “The Hybrid Style” or blended learning.
-It is a contemporary digital teaching style that blends traditional classroom techniques and new digital learning exercises.
+It is a contemporary digital teaching style that combines traditional classroom techniques and new digital learning exercises.
 The power of this style of teaching is the blending of several technologies into one integrated learning style.
 Blended learning helps to build a sense of unity in large classes and allows students to receive course materials and learn to use them efficiently and on time.
 On the contrary, there are many concerns about this learning style.
-Students may need more guidance do tasks on time and teachers could be overworked.
-The teacher has to built unique content to adapt to the student’s need to learn.
+Students may need more guidance to do tasks on time, and teachers could be overworked.
+The teacher has to build unique content to adapt to the student’s needs to learn.

 All teaching styles have their positive and negative effects.
-In my opinion, teachers should be flexible to be able to balance their communication with students in the class.
-Also, the best teaching style includes being careful around students, motivating them, and hearing their complaints.
+In my opinion, teachers should be flexible to be able to balance their communication in the class and include all students.
+The best teaching style includes being empathetic with your students, motivating them, and hearing their complaints.